IEEEMerced/ieeemerced.com/README.md

 # ieeemerced.com

 This repository holds the source code for our [website](https://ieeemerced.com/).
-It is currrently hosted using github pages, though it could be trivially hosted elsewhere, since it is a static website generated using [jekyll](https://jekyllrb.com).
+It is currrently hosted using github pages, though it could be trivially hosted elsewhere, since it is a static website generated using [Jekyll](https://jekyllrb.com).

-Please note that the [jekyll theme](https://github.com/IEEEMerced/ieeemerced-jekyl-theme/) we use is hosted in a seperate repo and that this repo is mostly intended to contain content specific to our site.
+Please note that the [Jekyll theme](https://github.com/IEEEMerced/ieeemerced-jekyll-theme) we use is hosted in a seperate repo and that this repo is mostly intended to contain content specific to our site.

 ## Building